ak-asu/ProjectIAM/docs/design.md

 ---

+Note:
-For the standard part, the [official demo codebase](https://github.com/0xPolygonID/onchain-merklized-issuer-demo) can be referred to.
+- For the standard part, the [official demo codebase](https://github.com/0xPolygonID/onchain-merklized-issuer-demo) can be referred to.
+- The standard parts are marked with a special color in the sequence graph.

 ## 4. Authentication Flow (DID + first‑time username/password)

 > **STANDARD parts**: Iden3comm **authorization/1.0/request → response**, wallet callback, and off‑chain verify of Auth proof.

-### 4.1 Sequence (GitHub‑friendly)
+### 4.1 Sequence Graph

 ```mermaid
 sequenceDiagram